-In our previous blog, we discussed the exciting new technology of neuromarketing.
-Neuromarketing, also known as neuroscience marketing, combines electric signals off the skin, biometrics, eye tracking, and facial coding to capture reactions to materials in real time.
+In our previous blog, we discussed the exciting new technology advancing neuroscience marketing.
+Neuromarketing combines electric signals off the skin, biometrics, eye tracking, and facial coding to capture reactions to materials in real time.
 Each technique on its own is only slightly helpful, but combined create a holistic picture of how someone responds.
 We can now quantitatively gauge attention, sentiment, and emotions.

 If you’re like me, you wanted to run off to the nearest vendor and start doing neuromarketing work on your next project.
 But the reality is that neuromarketing is more sparkle in 2018 than an accurate marketing tool.
 Two things prevent neuromarketing from becoming a staple rather than a fad: 1) Evidence 2) Fit.

 We would like to believe that we truly understand the brain and that an MRI is like reading a map with no bias, but the truth is, we still don’t know much about how the brain works.
 Lack of confidence in the science as well as secrecy has hindered neuroscience marketing from taking hold.
 The science behind neuromarketing has remained mostly corporate and proprietary rather than academically reviewed and agreed upon.
 Only recently have we begun to see articles like Temple University’s that created an unbiased study reviewed by peers.
 The 2015 study found that when comparing inputs from neuromarketing techniques and traditional surveys, only an MRI was significantly more predictive than traditional surveys.
 Studies continue to look at the validity of neuromarketing.
 Now, this doesn’t discredit all the firms that specialize in neuroscience marketing.
 Neuromarketing still offers insight, but is not the magic bullet that we were all hoping for.